 Gender equality index

 Gender equality in the workplace is a priority for all Oetker Collection Masterpiece Hotels.
-Château Saint-Martin & Spa has established the deadline of March 2023 to obtain the minimum index of 75 points - a level that will contribute to the collective enrichment of the hotel’s talented teams.
+Château Saint-Martin & Spa’s ambition is to increase this level in the future and to make equality the standard, ensuring the collective enrichment of the hotel’s talented teams.

 An insect hotel is installed in the garden — a fun tool for teaching children about natural habitats.